ryland-goldman/n-body-simulation/README.md

 ## Daily Progress and Goals

+### 13 January 2023

+**Goals**: 1) Enable pre-compilation of the `NumPy` and `CuPy` functions.

+The `NumPy` and `CuPy` functions need to be compiled before they are run.
+Since this is done using JIT (just-in-time) compilation, it happens at the moment they are first called.
+This slows down the simulation and can introduce another variable to the results.
+By calling the functions once before the timer starts, and therefore compiling them early, the variable can be eliminated.
+See commit [5a13b73](https://github.com/ryland-goldman/n-body-simulation/commit/5a13b730089e4f0db8e9a42eedfbcd50a3aebfe2).

+### 9 January 2023

+**Goals**: 1) Modify output of simulation to have an option to use `Plotly` library

+The variable `DISPLAY` now has three states.
+"Video" keeps the current behaviour (plotting with `matplotlib` and combining frames with `FFmpeg`).
+"Plot" uses the `Plotly` library to create an interactive web-browser based plot (note, the plot is stored to RAM, not to disk).
+"Both" makes a video and a plot.
+It creates a data frame with the `Pandas` library that is used to form a 3D scatter plot. `Plotly` is significantly faster than `matplotlib`.
+See commit [82de489](https://github.com/ryland-goldman/n-body-simulation/commit/82de4890aeef0a6e7d9e3ec125967975e75ff2e2).

 ### 8 January 2023

 **Goals**: 1) Add multithreading using `NumPy`, 2) clean up program code, 3) work on handling collisions

 The code now has a better interface, including providing a progress bar.
 I also added multithreading for the `NumPy` (CPU) N-body simulation.
 This was done using just-in-time (JIT) compilation provided by the `Numba` library.
 I cleaned up some of the code to make it more readable.
 Lastly, I think I finally got collisions to work succesfully (if the distance is less than the value in the `s` variable; collisions are assumed to be completely elastic).
+See commit [7234bc4](https://github.com/ryland-goldman/n-body-simulation/commit/7234bc437218de0dcab76483cba8fd7f76142e37).

 ### 29 December 2022